Customized, Personalized, Individualized, Competency Based, Project Based, etc. and OER

 March 11, 2017

 The Stone Arch Bridge Initiative for Education Resources (SABIER) welcomes the Feb.
 22nd announcement by the Bush Foundation that it will devote most of the $7 million-plus it spends annually on education to the “School Design for Individualized Learning” initiative.
 The Bush Foundation awarded the MPCC, The Minnesota Partnership for Collaborative Curriculum, the Local Government Innovation School Category, Overall Winner in 2015.
-SABIER, is taking the work of the MPCC to the next level by ensuring that teachers have the necessary support to engage in large scale customized learning
+SABIER, is taking the work of the MPCC to the next level by ensuring that teachers have the necessary support to engage in large scale customized learning.

 The Minnesota teachers of the MPCC are well on the their way to innovating a shift where students’ learning styles, cultural backgrounds and career aspirations are all taken into account.
 Encouraging teachers to use the openly licensed and Minnesota standards aligned curriculum that has already been created and paid for by 206 Minnesota school districts allows them to make the crucial classroom and student level decisions about curriculum that are necessary.
 Teachers can revise and tweak the content for their students using their direct knowledge of the students’ learning styles, cultural backgrounds and career aspirations.

 When well-designed full course Open Education Resources (OER) are used with a learning management system along with the professional development and training for this type of learning, students no longer necessarily need to be physically present in a classroom to gain the learning experience necessary to apply real-life skills.
-Also, approaches like Project-based learning can be leveraged allow students to not only learn new facts, but to apply them as they will someday be required to do in their careers.
+Also, approaches like Project-based learning can be leveraged allowing students to not only learn new facts, but to apply them as they will someday be required to do in their careers.
 In addition to gaining social learning experiences with their classmates, the digital learning experience opens the world to the student, allowing them to converse and learn from people around the world.
 Imagine, in the middle of a cold winter in Minnesota a snow-day is turned into learning journey to another part of the world from the comfort and safety of their home.

 All current generation Learning Management Systems allow districts to report the results on any kind of assessment as frequently as they want.
 More importantly, students can be given immediate and specific feedback about their responses by their teachers.
 Teachers can use this type of tool combined with their experience to quickly correct misconceptions and provide students a better understanding of concepts.
 This is already available; districts just need to decide to start doing it.